RSTrivia/trivia-game/README.md

 Wordle-like share button can be clicked to share your daily score with your friends!
 The Daily Mode resets at 00:00 UTC.
 - Weekly Mode (a global weekly challenge consisting of 50 questions, unlimited tries)
-The Weekly Mode resets at 00:00 UTC.
+The Weekly Mode resets on Monday at 00:00 UTC.

 ## Accounts
 Create an account to unlock the full experience: